Updated: Feb 12

 When traveling anywhere, costs including airfare, hotels, dining, and activities add up quickly.
 When booking a cruise, all of the above is included in the initial price, aside from the optional shore excursions.
 In my experience, while traveling internationally, a plane ticket alone will cost more than the whole vacation on a cruise line.
 Don't believe me?
 Consider this:

-A five day trip from Florida to the Bahamas through Carnival cruise lines starts at just $259 per person.
+At the time of publication, a five day trip from Florida to the Bahamas through Carnival cruise lines starts at just $259 per person.
 For two people, that is $518 before taxes.
 This includes your room and all your food, excluding soft drinks and alcohol.
 On my recent trip to Italy, I spent $1,300 through Delta Airlines per person for a round-trip.
 That's not even including the mass amounts I spent on lodging, dining, and museum entrances.
-To travel across America, from Tennessee to New York City, the plane cost was around $250 per person, $500 total.
+To travel across America, from Tennessee to New York City, the plane cost was around $250 per person, equaling $500 total.
 Although this is the price for two people, you still spend a fortune on other necessities.

 In total, after taxes, adding prepaid gratuities (recommended), booking shore excursions, and buying alcohol, the trip mentioned above would cost around $800 - $1,200 total for two people, cheaper than just one plane ticket to most international destinations.
 It begs the question though, is it worth it?
 I'd say so, but here are some facts about cruises to consider: